 - Institutions considered as public self-accredited institutions.

-Detailed information on how a provider can obtain a licence, as well as programme accreditation, may be found on the NCFHE website.
+Detailed information on how a provider can obtain a licence, as well as programme accreditation, may be found on the MFHEA website.

 The MFHEA also provides guidance to educational institutions that embark on processes of internal and external quality assurance in order to enhance learning outcomes provided through their programmes.
 The quality assurance framework is based on European standards and guidelines which have been adapted to the Maltese context.
 These contribute towards a national quality culture leading to increased satisfaction and positioning of Malta as a regional provider of excellence in further and higher education.